EU Commission presents plan to boost carbon market

 "In a recession, in a very deep economic crisis, of course nobody in his right mind would try to artificially increase this unilateral EU cost," Peter Botshchek, energy expert at CEFIC, the European Chemical Industry Council, said.

-Analysts said ETS prices would probably stagnate while the market awaited a definitive EU decision and the economy limped along.
-A strong EU deal could be a big spur, however.
+Traders predicted prices would remain stagnant, while the market awaited an definitive EU decision and the economy limped along.

-"If there ends up being an agreement on (withdrawing) and cancelling in the order of 800 million allowances, we assume that carbon prices could increase by as much as 6 euros on average over the 2013-20 period compared to current price levels," Thomson Reuters Point Carbon analyst Marcus Ferdinand said.
+"The market will remain in limbo and over-supplied until the eurozone debt crisis is resolved and the eurozone shows evidence of economic activity which could be some time away," Mark Owen-Lloyd, head of carbon trading at CF Partners, said.

 (Additional reporting by Charlie Dunmore and Ethan Bilby in Brussels, Nina Chestney and Jeff Coelho in London and Markus Wacket in Berlin; editing by Rex Merrifield and William Hardy)